Skip to main content

 }

-We listen to the file /tmp/foo.txt and send the logs to GreptimeDB.
+This configuration reads logs from the file /tmp/foo.txt and sends them to GreptimeDB.
 The logs are stored in the table loki_demo_logs with the external labels job and from.

 For more information, please refer to the Grafana Alloy loki.write documentation.